medialize/ally.js/docs/api/util.md

 A component's `engage()` function may return an result object.
 The decorated `disengage()` function is added to that result object and returned to the caller.
 Unlike the singleton decorator, the context decorator returns a unique result object for every `engage()` invocation.

+### Sort elements according to DOM order

+`util/sort-dom-order` sorts an `Array` of elements according to their relative position in the DOM.

+### Merge elements according to DOM order

+`util/merge-dom-order` merges an `Array` of elements with another `Array` of elements so that the resulting array's sorting order corresponds to DOM each element's relative position in the DOM.

 ### Retrieve tabindex value